rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 # Comparison of cuDF and Pandas

-cuDF is a DataFrame library that closely matches the Pandas API, but it is *not* a full drop-in replacement for Pandas.
+cuDF is a DataFrame library that closely matches the Pandas API, but when used directly is *not* a full drop-in replacement for Pandas.
 There are some differences between cuDF and Pandas, both in terms of API and behaviour.
 This page documents the similarities and differences between cuDF and Pandas.

+Starting with the v23.10 release, cuDF provides a pandas accelerator mode (`cudf.pandas`), allowing you to bring accelerated computing to your pandas workflows without requiring any code change.
+To learn more about this new feature, visit the [pandas accelerator mode documentation](../cudf_pandas/index).

 ## Supported operations